openfaas/openfaas-cloud/docs/DEV.md

 A private key must also be mounted as a Docker / Kubernetes secret so that the code can authenticate and update statuses.

+* Create GitHub App secret

-* Find the .pem file from the GitHub App page
+Download the .pem file from the GitHub App page, then save it as a file named `private-key` with no extension.

 Create Docker secret

 ```
-docker secret create private-key <your_private_key_file>.pem
+docker secret create private-key private-key
 ```

 * Update the remote gateway URL in `stack.yml` or set the `OPENFAAS_URL` environmental variable.